 Life insurance

+Life insurance provides financial security to an employee’s loved ones.
 With life insurance coverage, an insurer pays a lump sum to the beneficiary in the event of the policyholder's death.
-The beneficiary will be any individual your employee names on their benefits plan to receive a payout if the employee dies.
+Employees can choose any individual to receive the payout, making this a valuable safety net for their families.

 Accidental death and dismemberment insurance (AD&D)

+AD&D coverage extends protection beyond standard life insurance.
 This type of life insurance pays benefits in the event of an employee's accidental death, severe injuries, or limb loss.
-If an employee dies due to an accident, the insurance will pay out a lump sum to the beneficiaries.
-If the employee survives an accident but loses a limb or suffers from paralysis, the insurance will pay them a percentage of the sum assured.
+If an employee dies due to an accident, beneficiaries receive a lump sum.
+For non-fatal incidents, such as limb loss or paralysis, the employee will receive a percentage of the total coverage.

 Critical illness insurance

-This type of insurance pays a lump sum to the policyholder if they are diagnosed with a critical illness.
+Critical illness insurance provides a lump sum payment to employees diagnosed with a serious illness.
 Whether or not your employee will receive a lump sum payment will depend on what the insurer terms as a serious illness.

-The employee doesn’t need to be terminally ill to receive critical illness benefits.
-However, they should prove that the diagnosis has affected their ability to work.
+This payment is made upon diagnosis and does not require the employee to be terminally ill.
+However, they may need to prove that the diagnosis has affected their ability to work.

 For tax purposes, the employee generally pays the premiums for life insurance, AD&D, and critical illness insurance offered through an employer’s group benefits plan.